The Challenge 40: Battle of the Eras

-The Challenge 40: Battle of the Eras is the fortieth season of the MTV reality competition series The Challenge, featuring alumni from The Real World, Road Rules, The Challenge, Are You the One?, Big Brother, Survivor, Love Island (U.S. and UK), Survival of the Fittest, and Exatlon (U.S.) competing in Vietnam for a share at a $1 million prize.
+The Challenge 40: Battle of the Eras is the 40th season of the MTV reality competition series The Challenge, featuring alumni from The Real World, Road Rules, The Challenge, Are You the One?, Big Brother, Survivor, Love Island (U.S. and UK), Survival of the Fittest, and Exatlon (U.S.) competing for a share at a $1 million prize.
 A launch special titled "Eras Only" aired on August 7, 2024, followed by the season premiere on August 14, 2024.

 Format

 Battle of the Eras features 40 contestants split into four teams based on which season of The Challenge they debuted on.
 Those who debuted during the first ten seasons (Road Rules: All Stars through The Inferno II) comprised Era I; those who debuted between the eleventh and twentieth seasons (The Gauntlet 2 through Cutthroat) made up Era II; those who debuted between the twenty-first and thirtieth seasons (Rivals through XXX: Dirty 30) made up Era III; and those who debuted between the thirty-first and thirty-ninth seasons (Vendettas through Battle for a New Champion) made up Era IV.

 Following the opening "Era Invitational" twist, the format of the game from episode 3–9 is as follows: